menu

 Occupations and Workforce

-When you are in Pilgrim, you'll notice that it is more blue-collar than most other communities in America.
-47.69% of Pilgrim’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Pilgrim is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
-There are especially a lot of people living in Pilgrim who work in office and administrative support (12.96%), sales jobs (12.04%), and teaching (10.65%).
+Pilgrim is a blue-collar town, with 60.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Pilgrim is a town of construction workers and builders, transportation and shipping workers, and sales and office workers.
+There are especially a lot of people living in Pilgrim who work in sales jobs (8.59%), office and administrative support (8.08%), and personal care services (5.05%).

 Setting & Lifestyle

-Overall, Pilgrim’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Pilgrim’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Demographics

 The people who call Pilgrim home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pilgrim residents report their race to be White.
-Important ancestries of people in Pilgrim include Irish, English, German, Scottish, and Welsh.
+The greatest number of Pilgrim residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Pilgrim include Irish, English, German, Scottish, and Dutch.

 The most common language spoken in Pilgrim is English.
 Other important languages spoken here include African languages and Arabic.